Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 You can put any type of value into the dictionary (but not mix inside the same dictionary).

-Use [] to look up elements using a key.
+Use [] to look up values using a key.
 It throws an exception is the key not found.
 If you want to avoid that. check with exists() first.

 You copy dictionaries using = and all comparison expressions work, just like with strings and vectors.